justmedusty/i386-XV6-Rework/README.md

   - Added multi-disk support in the ide driver.
 It only supports 2 disks right now so I need to clean it up at some point and allow the maximum disks and just do a probe check on boot to check what controllers are there and if any disks are attatched.

-  - Added preemption of processes if the time quantum is exceeded and a higher prio process is waiting, i added the special PREEMPTED process state so that I can ensure fairness and allow a preempted process to execute again later even if it is low prio.
+  - Added preemption of processes if the time quantum is exceeded and a higher prio process is waiting, I added the special PREEMPTED process state so that I can ensure fairness and allow a preempted process to execute again later even if it is low prio.

   - Added nonblocking lock specifically for mounting.
 It is just a lock that returns immediately if locked instead of spinning or sleeping.